mtran-code/ddr-demo/README.md

 ### Algorithm Options

-- **Hill**: Standard least-squares fitting
+- **Hill**: Standard least-squares fitting (SSE)
-- **Huber**: Robust regression that reduces the influence of outliers
+- **Huber**: Robust Huber regression (fractional residuals) with extra weight on endpoints and the mid-curve (mirrors R weighting)

 ### Implementation

 - Pure JavaScript implementation with no external dependencies
-- Uses Nelder-Mead optimization for parameter estimation
+- Uses Nelder–Mead optimization for parameter estimation with bound checks and robust/SSE objective
 - Canvas-based visualization for smooth rendering
 - Responsive design that works on desktop and mobile